Jidai: Time Goes Around

-Jidai (時代), subtitled Time Goes Around, is the 21st studio album by Japanese singer-songwriter Miyuki Nakajima, released in October 1993.
-Like some previous materials such as Okaerinasai and Change (Oiro Naoshi), the album mainly consists of songs which she wrote for other singers.
+Jidai (時代), subtitled Time Goes Around, is the twenty-first studio album and fourth self-cover album by Japanese singer-songwriter Miyuki Nakajima, released in October 1993.
+Like previous releases such as Okaerinasai and Change (Oiro Naoshi), the album mainly consists of songs which she wrote for other singers.

+It features a re-recording of her song "Jidai", used as the theme song for the 1970 Osaka Expo, and "Doukoku", originally written for Shizuka Kudo and used for the TV drama Ano Hi ni Kaeritai.

 Track listing

 All songs written by Miyuki Nakajima (except where noted).